 3. Not disclosing 100% of your income to SARS

 It is common knowledge that being dishonest about your income equals tax fraud.
-Yet, according to Business Day Live, 256 individuals/entities have been successfully convicted for fraud in the 2014-5 financial year alone.
+We get it.
+Tax season can be, for lack of a better word, taxing.
+It’s that time of year when we sit down with stacks of papers, digital receipts, and a calculator, hoping everything adds up correctly.
 Tax fraud is punishable with exuberant fines, imprisonment, correctional supervision or community service.
 Be safe and disclose everything!

 If some of your income isn’t automatically deducted for tax you have to get into the habit of putting money away every month for it.
 If you don’t do this the amount you have to pay in at the end of the financial year might cause you to make senseless debt.